Skip to main content

 Abstract

-Explicit planning is a critical capability for LLM-based agents solving complex data-centric tasks, which require precise tool calling to interact with external data.
-Existing strategies fall into two paradigms based on their planning horizon: (1) full-horizon (FH), which generates a complete plan before execution, and (2) single-step horizon (SH), which interleaves action with incremental reasoning and observation.
-While the research community has largely converged on SH planning as the de facto standard under the assumption that \textit{eager} execution monitoring is necessary for adaptability, we challenge this default adoption.
-We isolate planning horizon as the key architectural feature and systematically analyze the effects of topological complexity and tool robustness on both paradigms.
-Our experiments across Knowledge Base Question Answering (KBQA) and Multi-hop QA validate our hypothesis: FH planning with \textit{lazy} replanning achieves performance parity with SH across varying depths, breadths, and robustness levels, while reducing token consumption by $2-3\times$.
-These findings suggest that for well-defined data-centric tasks, eager step-wise monitoring is often unnecessary, and full-horizon planning with on-demand replanning offers a more efficient default.
+Explicit planning is a critical capability for LLM-based agents solving complex data-centric tasks, which require precise tool calling over external data sources.
+Existing strategies fall into two paradigms based on planning horizon: (1) full-horizon (FH), which generates a complete plan before execution, and (2) single-step horizon (SH), which interleaves each action (tool call) with incremental reasoning and observation.
+While step-by-step execution is a common default under the assumption that eager execution monitoring is necessary for adaptability, we revisit this assumption for well-defined data-centric tasks.
+Our controlled empirical study isolates planning horizon as the key architectural feature and systematically analyzes the effects of topological complexity and tool robustness on both paradigms.
+Our experiments across Knowledge Base Question Answering and Multi-hop QA show that FH planning with lazy replanning achieves accuracy parity with SH across varying depths, breadths, and robustness levels, while using 2-3x fewer tokens.
+These findings suggest that for well-defined data-centric tasks, eager step-wise monitoring is often unnecessary, and full-horizon planning with on-demand replanning can offer a more efficient default.

 ACM CAIS 2026 Sponsors